Schroder scores 25, Thunder top Pelicans with late flurry

-OKLAHOMA CITY (AP) — Dennis Schroder scored 25 points, including 12 in the fourth quarter, and had seven assists to help the Oklahoma City Thunder beat the New Orleans Pelicans 109-104 on Friday night.
+Dennis Schroder scored 12 of his 25 points in the fourth quarter and had seven assists to help the Thunder beat the New Orleans Pelicans 109-104 on Friday night.

-Abdel Nader scored 19 points and Danilo Gallinari had 17 for Oklahoma City (7-11), which had been 1-4 in its previous five games.
+Abdel Nader scored 19 points and Danilo Gallinari had 17 for Oklahoma City, which had been 1-4 in its previous five games.
 Steven Adams added 14 points and 12 rebounds for the Thunder, including the final four points in the last minute.

+After losing their first seven games decided by five points or less, the Thunder have won two in a row.

+“I thought it was a really good team win, just because a lot of guys stepped up and contributed,” Oklahoma City coach Billy Donovan said.
+“We did a fairly good job of closing the game out.
+I thought top to bottom, everybody that was out there really contributed in a big way.”

-Brandon Ingram scored 26 points and had eight rebounds to lead New Orleans (6-13), which lost its fourth straight.
+Brandon Ingram had 26 points and eight rebounds to lead New Orleans.
 J.J.
-Redick added 16 points for the Pelicans but missed two 3-point attempts in the final 10 seconds.
-New Orleans had seven players score in double digits.
+Redick added 16 points for the Pelicans but missed two 3-point attempts in the final 11 seconds.
+New Orleans, which trailed by as much as 16 midway through the second quarter and by nine at halftime, had seven players score in double digits.

+“We got back into the game simply because we were moving the basketball and moving ourselves,” said New Orleans coach Alvin Gentry.
+“We’ve just got to get to a point where we’re doing it for 48 minutes, not 45 and not 47.
+We’ve got to do that all the way until the end of the game.”

+The Thunder led until midway through the third quarter when New Orleans jumped on top with a 13-1 run.
+After the Pelicans pushed their lead to a game-high eight points at 92-84 on E’Twaun Moore’s 3-pointer with 9:53 remaining, the Thunder responded with a 13-1 run to regain the edge.

-New Orleans went ahead 104-103 with 2:49 left on Ingram’s layup, but the Thunder scored the next six points.
-Chris Paul sank a short jumper with 1:24 to go, then Adams knocked home a rebound with 53.8 seconds left and put it away with an authoritative dunk with 15.1 seconds on the clock.
+The teams exchanged leads three times down the stretch until New Orleans went ahead 104-103 with 2:48 left on Ingram’s layup, but the Thunder scored the next six points.
+Chris Paul sank a short jumper with 1:24 to go, then Adams knocked home a rebound with 53.7 seconds left and put it away with an authoritative dunk with 15.1 seconds on the clock.
+The Pelicans missed their last six shots of the game.

+“The energy was amazing.
+It was just probably our best team win of the year,” Paul said.
+“The biggest thing is that we never gave up and we closed out the game on defense.
+And I think once we continue to figure out that our defense can win more games for us than our offense, we’ll be fine.”

 TIP-INS